 Since Copenhagen Half Marathon has been rewarded with a gold label, the race has become quite popular for elite runners all around the world to run.
 Both the women’s and men’s field were extremely competitive this year.
 Many of the elite runners announced beforehand that they were running for a personal best and even attempting to go after a world record.

 Let’s have a look at this year’s big names and actual winners!

 However, Cheroben dropped out early in the race and Okombo was placed 12th on Sunday.
-This was a big surprise to the audience, since they were among the favourites to win the race and even beat the world record of 58.23 minutes set by Zersenay Tadese from Eritrea in 2010.
+This was a big surprise to the audience since they were among the favorites to win the race and even beat the world record of 58.23 minutes set by Zersenay Tadese from Eritrea in 2010.

 The winner of the 2018 CPH Half was the young Kenyan Daniel Kipchumba who clocked in 59.06 minutes to claim the victory, crushing his compatriot Abraham Kiptum (runner-up) and Ethiopian Jemal Yimer (3rd place) in a thrilling sprint finish in the streets of Copenhagen this Sunday.